mthiebaux/JSNtemplate/README.md

 localhost:8080
 ```

-The testing page runs several test requests on initialization specified in client.js:client_app_init(), and the results from the server are written to the large output text field.
+The testing page runs several test requests on initialization specified in client.js:client_app_init(), and the results from the server are written to the output text field.
 Some results also appear in your browser's JavaScript Console.

 You can also run similar tests directly by adding URL parameters, and see how the server parses the arguments in the command console: